jonasfs/ProductDevelopmentProject/README.md

 When you're done with the above project, please send us an email with the following:

-* Links to your GitHub repo with your solution
+- Links to your GitHub repo with your solution
-* A link to a hosted
+- A link to a hosted instance of your application
-* Your updated resume
+- Your updated resume

 The target address is the contact email you were provided in the hiring step that brought you to this repo.